Installation

 -

-The firmware is now flashed to your ESP32 device, after flashing the ESP32 device will reboot
+The firmware is now flashed to your ESP32 device, after flashing the ESP32 device will restart

 Serial Monitor